-The Restated Certificate of Incorporation and the by-laws of the Company provide that the number of directors (which is to be not less than three) is to be determined from time to time by the Board of Directors.
+The Restated Certificate of Incorporation and the by-laws of the Company provide that the number of directors (which is to be not less than three) is to be determined from time to time by the Board.
 The Board is currently comprised of eleven persons.

-Pursuant to the Company's Restated Certificate of Incorporation, the members of the Board of Directors are divided into three classes.
+Pursuant to the Company's Restated Certificate of Incorporation, the members of the Board are divided into three classes.
 Each class is to consist, as nearly as may be possible, of one-third of the whole number of members of the Board.
-The term of the Class I directors expires at the Annual Meeting.
-The terms of the Class II and Class III directors will expire at the 2009 and 2010 Annual Meetings of Stockholders, respectively.
-At each Annual Meeting, the directors elected to succeed those whose terms expire are of the same class as the directors they succeed and are elected for a term to expire at the third Annual Meeting of Stockholders after their election and until their successors are duly elected and qualified.
+The term of the Class II directors expires at the Annual Meeting.
+The terms of the Class III and Class I directors will expire at the 2010 and 2011 Annual Meetings of Stockholders, respectively.
+At each Annual Meeting, the directors elected to succeed those whose terms expire are of the same class as the directors they succeed and are elected for a term to expire at the third Annual Meeting after their election and until their successors are duly elected and qualified.
 A director elected to fill a vacancy is elected to the same class as the director he/she succeeds, and a director elected to fill a newly created directorship holds office until the next election of the class to which such director is elected.

-The four incumbent Class I directors are nominees for election to the Board this year for a three-year term expiring at the 2011 Annual Meeting of Stockholders.
-In the election, the four persons who receive the highest number of votes actually cast will be elected.
-The proxy named in the proxy card and on the internet voting site intends to vote for the election of the four Class I nominees listed below unless otherwise instructed.
+The three incumbent Class II directors are nominees for election to the Board this year for a three-year term expiring at the 2012 Annual Meeting.
+In the election, the three persons who receive the highest number of votes actually cast will be elected.
+The proxy named in the proxy card and on the internet voting site intends to vote for the election of the three Class II nominees listed below unless otherwise instructed.
 If a holder does not wish his or her shares to be voted for a particular nominee, the holder must identify the exception in the appropriate space provided on the proxy card or on the internet site, in which event the shares will be voted for the other listed nominees.
-If any nominee becomes unable to serve, the proxy may vote for another person designated by the Board of Directors or the Board may reduce the number of directors.
+If any nominee becomes unable to serve, the proxy may vote for another person designated by the Board or the Board may reduce the number of directors.
 The Company has no reason to believe that any nominee will be unable to serve.

-The Company's by-laws require that stockholders seeking to nominate persons for election to the Board, or to propose other business to be brought before an Annual Meeting of Stockholders, comply with certain procedures.
+The Company's by-laws require that stockholders seeking to nominate persons for election to the Board, or to propose other business to be brought before an Annual Meeting, comply with certain procedures.
 See "Stockholder Proposals for Proxy Statement and Nominations" in this Proxy Statement.

-Set forth below is certain information with regard to each of the nominees for election as Class I directors and each continuing Class II and Class III director.
+Set forth below is certain information with regard to each of the nominees for election as Class II directors and each continuing Class I and Class III director.

-Nominees for Election as Class I Directors
+Nominees for Election as Class II Directors